Open-Agriculture/AgIsoStack-plus-plus/sphinx/source/Tutorials/Task Controller Basics.rst

 In other words, the Device Descriptor Object Pool (DDOP) is a collection of objects that describe the capabilities of the implement, such as the number of sections, the width of each section, and the type of product being applied.
 It is the authoritative source of implement geometry on the machine.

-In AgIsoStack, if you use our TC client, you will have to create a DDOP that tells the TC abour your implement.
+In AgIsoStack, if you use our TC client, you will have to create a DDOP that tells the TC about your implement.
 Likewise, if you use the AgIsoStack TC Server, you will receive DDOPs from client implements, and you'll have to know what they mean.

 Before we jump into some examples of well constructed DDOPs, let's go over some terminology first.
 Once you have some understanding of the things you can put in a DDOP, we'll show you how you can use AgIsoStack to easily create one.